 Simply insert "same as" whenever an entry is identical to another entry.

 Inpatient:

 Outpatient:

 If subclassifications are used Office visit:

 Outpatient other:

 Emergency:

 Prescription drug:

 Step 6: Summary conclusion of how plan or issuer has determined overall compliance.
 Based on the responses provided in the steps above, please clearly summarize the basis for the plan or issuer's conclusion that both as written and in operation, the processes, strategies, evidentiary standards, and factors used to establish certification requirements for MH/SUD providers are comparable to and applied no more stringently than the processes, strategies, evidentiary standards, and factors used to establish certification requirements for M/S providers in each classification of benefits.

 Simply insert "same as" whenever an entry is identical to another entry.

 Inpatient:

 Outpatient:

 If subclassifications are used Office visit:

 Outpatient other:

 Emergency:

 Prescription drug:

-Provider Credentialing
+Retrospective Review

-Benefits subject to certification requirements.
-Providers for which provider credentialing applies.
-Simply state "all in-network providers must be credentialed" and
+List benefits/services subject to retrospective review.

-Step 1: Describe the NQTL's requirements and associated procedures nothing else if that is the case.
+Step 1: Describe the NQTL's requirements and associated procedures

 Describe the procedures the plan or issuer uses to determine whether and when to require specialized certifications in the absence of an applicable license.
 Include each step, associated triggers, timelines, forms and requirements.

 Simply insert "same as" whenever an entry is identical to another entry.

 Inpatient:

 Outpatient:

 If subclassifications are used Office visit:

 Outpatient other:

 Emergency:

 Prescription drug:

 Step 2: Identify factors.
-Demonstrate that the factors used to determine whether and when to require specialized certification in the absence of an applicable license for mental health/substance use disorder (MH/SUD) providers are comparable to the factors use to determine when to require specialized certification in the absence of an applicable license for medical/surgical (M/S providers.
+Demonstrate that the factors used to determine whether and when to require specialized certification in the absence of an applicable license for mental health/substance use disorder (MH/SUD) providers are comparable to the factors used to determine when to require specialized certification in the absence of an applicable license for medical/surgical (M/S) providers.
 List factors considered but rejected.

 Simply insert "same as" whenever an entry is identical to another entry.

 Inpatient:

 Outpatient:

 If subclassifications are used Office visit:

 Outpatient other:

 Emergency: